-The Operations Department ensures the forward progress of the Environmental Framework and associated projects adopted by the Board in FY2012.
+The Operations Department ensures the forward progress of the Port's Environmental Management Framework and associated projects adopted by the Board in FY2012.
 It works with all departments to confirm benchmarks are met, goals are clear and attainable, and applicable grant opportunities are submitted.
 In 2017, the Port of Hueneme became the first port in California to become Green Marine certified and was voted the Greenest Port in the U.S. at the 2017 Green Shipping Summit.